 - Weathered exterior (including peeling paint, minor wood rot, etc.)

-3 ways to get a fair price
+3 ways to get a fair price when selling a house in poor condition

 If you feel like your home falls under any of the “poor condition” categories listed above, you have three basic options to consider when you move forward with the sale.